 by telephone: +44 (0) 207 101 2000

-by post: The Royal Foundation of The Duke and Duchess of Cambridge, Kensington Palace, Palace Green, London W8 4PU.
+by post: The Royal Foundation of The Prince and Princess of Wales, Kensington Palace, Palace Green, London W8 4PU.
 In each instance, please ask for or address your communication to Data Protection Lead.

 You are entitled to make a complaint at any time to the Information Commissioner’s Office, the UK regulatory authority for data privacy (https://ico.org.uk/global/contact-us/).
 We are always grateful for the opportunity to resolve your concerns before you approach the ICO, so appreciate if you would contact us in the first instance.